A belated happy birthday to Federico Bahamontes, who was born on July 9, 1928.

 Bahamontes insisted he lost the race because of collusion between Anquetil and the Tour organizer, Jacques Goddet, saying, “they gave him (Anquetil) an extra second at the end of stage 17, where he’d got all the peloton to work for him and a motorbike had given him a hand as well.
 I had the yellow jersey but there was no point continuing to fight even with just four days to go.
 There was a time trial the following day, and I knew the whole thing had been set up against me.”

-The following year, Anquetil claimed his his fifth victory in the Tour, by a margin of almost five minutes over Bahamontes, while Raymond Poulidor took second place.
+The following year, Anquetil claimed his his fifth Tour de France by a margin of almost five minutes over Bahamontes, while Raymond Poulidor took second place.

 However, Bahamontes at least had the satisfaction of winning his sixth King of the Mountains jersey, along with two more stage wins, bringing his total of Tour de France stage victories to seven.